Sharp Fundamental Gap Estimate on Convex Domains in Gaussian Spaces: Introduction

-\end{theorem} \begin{remark} Estimates \eqref{fundamental} remains valid for Schr\"odinger operator of the form $-L_\mu + V$ with a convex potential $V$. \end{remark} The key to our proof is using the gauge transformation to convert the the Ornstein-Uhlenbeck operator into a Schr\"odinger operator with a convex potential $\av{x}^2$, establishing the log-concavity of the first eigenfunction for the Schr\"odinger operator and extending the elliptic method of Ni \cite{ni2013} for the Schr\"odinger operator on convex domains.
+The key to our proof is using the gauge transformation to convert the Ornstein-Uhlenbeck operator into a Schr\"odinger operator with a convex potential $\av{x}^2$, establishing the log-concavity of the first eigenfunction for the Schr\"odinger operator, and extending the elliptic method of Ni \cite{ni2013} for the Schr\"odinger operator on convex domains.

+Moreover, we establish improved log-concavity properties for the Gaussian heat kernel on convex domains.
+We consider the Gaussian heat kernel defined as follows. \begin{definition} The function $H_G(x,y,t)$ defined on $\Omega\times\Omega\times\R_{+}$ is called the Gaussian heat kernel on $\Omega$ if $H_G(x,y,t)$ is the fundamental solution of